TUMFTM/edgar_digital_twin/tools/AWSIM/README.md

 ## AWSIM Prefab
 The current sensor configuration and the EDGAR geometry has been included by us in a UNITY prefab to allow a fast integration of EDGAR into AWSIM.
-Based on the available sensor suite in AWSIM, only LiDAR, camera, GNSS and imu are part of the prefab.
+Based on the available sensor suite in AWSIM, only LiDAR, camera, GNSS and IMU are part of the prefab.
 Sensor and topic naming orients itself on the URDF file and common conventions.
 In the following, a list of the available topics can be found:
 ### Vehicle Status Sensor:
 ```